ghend99/School-app/Readme.md

 ### Loging in

 1. Upon creating a new account you enter the "full-name" of the student and the pin corresponding to the account. (the "full-name" is automaticlly created using the join() string method).
+2. If an account has been created previous then you can log directly into that account without the need of having to create a new one.
+3. (The reason for choosing localStorage over sessionStorage is that it made testing more effiecient, but it also mimics what it would be like to log into an account through a database.)

 ### Searching a student